 Different clinics and hospitals have different figures, but here are some typical ranges:

-- “Normal” FSH levels: less than 9 IU/l.
+- “Normal” FSH level: less than 9 IU/l.
 Expect a good response to treatment.

-- “Really not great” FSH levels: 15–20 IU/l.
+- “Really not great” FSH level: 15–20 IU/l.
 Expect a markedly reduced response to treatment.

-- “No-go” FSH levels: over 20 IU/l.
+- “No-go” FSH level: over 20 IU/l.
 Some clinics may still treat you, but you should expect it to be significantly difficult to become pregnant.

-What affects high FSH levels (and therefore low egg quantity)?
+What causes a high FSH level (and therefore low egg quantity)?

 It’s usually to do with age: the number of follicles depletes with age, which is why FSH levels increase with age too.
-Women who are going through the menopause will typically have extremely high FSH levels (and low AMH levels).
+Women who are going through the menopause will typically have an extremely high FSH level (and a low AMH level).
 (Find out more about age and egg quantity here.)

-Is it possible to have FSH levels that are too low?
+Is it possible to have an FSH level that's too low?

 Yup!
 It’s much rarer, but definitely not impossible.
-Low FSH levels usually mean that one or more of the following is going on:
+A low FSH level usually means that one or more of the following is going on: